 By using several configuration files, you can quickly apply different scenarios, such as turning various proxy services on or off.
 The appliance updates the default file CURRENT.NAS every time you apply a setting.
-Additionally, if you have created a file named AUTOLOAD.NAS on a floppy disk, it is updated with each change.
+Additionally, if you have created a file on a floppy disk, it is updated with each change.
 From the browser-based management tool or the Telnet/command line interface, you can export other configuration files.

-Using FTP to Download a Configuration File to Your Workstation get filename.nas
+Using FTP to Download a Configuration File to Your Workstation

-- 1 Start FTP and log in as explained in "Starting an FTP Session with the Appliance" on page 199. - 2 Enter the following, where filename is the name of your configuration file:
+- 1 Start FTP and log in as explained in "Starting an FTP Session with the Appliance" on page 171. - 2 Enter the following, where filename is the name of your configuration file: